-The SUNY College of Environmental Science and Forestry is located in the University Hill section of Syracuse, an area with plentiful cultural and civic opportunities.
-The Places Rated Almanac ranks Syracuse among the top 10 percent of “Best Places to Live”.
-The American Planning Association named the Greater University Hill neighborhood one of the 10 greatest neighborhoods in America in 2008.
-The region was also highlighted in US Airways magazine, which called Syracuse the "Emerald City" in a 60-page feature in September 2007.
+ESF is located in the University Hill section of Syracuse, an area with plentiful cultural and civic opportunities.
+The Places Rated Almanac ranks Syracuse among the top 10 percent of “Best Places to Live”, and The American Planning Association named the Greater University Hill neighborhood one of the 10 greatest neighborhoods in America.

 Location: Syracuse is located in Onondaga County, the geographic center of New York State, on the eastern edge of the Finger Lakes.
 It is within a five-hour drive of New York City, Toronto, and the High Peaks Region of the Adirondack Mountains.

 A report from Next Generation Consulting lists Syracuse as one of the best small cities for young professionals.
 Affordability is a major factor in the rankings.

 Population: According to the 2010 census, the Syracuse metropolitan area population is over 650,000.